kushagr-17/chessbot/README.md

 - This allows ultra-fast boundary checking

  Only the half of the board-array are valid squares representing the position.
 The second half is almost garbage as usually not addressed.
-The little-endian layout of an 0x88 array, valid indices bold:
+The little-endian layout of an 0x88 array, valid indices bold (under marked columns):

 |   | A      | B      | C      | D      | E      | F      | G      | H      |    |    |    |    |    |    |    |    |
 | - | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | -- | -- | -- | -- | -- | -- | -- | -- |